CiscoSecurity/tg-00-integration-workflows/docs/source/tg/feed.rst

 =============

 Threat Grid curates multiple feeds hourly and daily.
 These feeds are based on the files Threat Grid has analyzed in that time frame.
-The feeds are only generated in the Threat Grid cloud and are no available via the Threat Grid appliance.
+The feeds are only generated in the Threat Grid cloud and are available via the Threat Grid appliance.

 Requirements
 ------------
-There are two minimum required features for interacting with the feeds API endpoint in Threat Grid:
+There are three minimum required features for interacting with the feeds API endpoint in Threat Grid:

 1. Ability to enter an API key
 2. Ability to choose which feeds to pull